RuiHuangNUS/MARS-FTCC/README.md

 ## 1 Motivation​: Dynamics Aware Planning and Control​

 MARS is tasked with tracking a collision-free trajectory with one faulty unit.
-The faulty propellers are marked in red. (a) MARS cannot accurately follow the planned trajectory using an existing collision-free trajectory generation method~\cite{wang2024implicit} under a simple PID control. (b) MARS fails to track the trajectory planned with~\cite{wang2024implicit} under our proposed fault-tolerant control. (c) MARS can track the trajectory planned with our proposed dynamics-aware planning method relatively accurately under our proposed fault-tolerant control.
+The faulty propellers are marked in red. (a) MARS cannot accurately follow the planned trajectory using an existing collision-free trajectory generation method~\cite{wang2024implicit} under a simple PID control. (b) MARS fails to track the trajectory planned with [[2]](#2) under our proposed fault-tolerant control. (c) MARS can track the trajectory planned with our proposed dynamics-aware planning method relatively accurately under our proposed fault-tolerant control.

 <div align="center">
   <img src="https://github.com/RuiHuangNUS/MARS-FTCC/blob/main/Picture/why_agile.gif?raw=true" alt="diagram"/>